 The Governmental Accounting Standards Board (GASB) Codification of Governmental Accounting and Financial Reporting Standards established criteria for determining the governmental reporting entity and component units that should be included within the reporting entity.
-Under provisions of this statement, the municipality is considered a primary government since it is a general purpose government that have a separately elected governing body, is legally separate, and is fiscally independent of other state or local governmental entity determine or modify its own budget, levy its taxes or set rates or charges, and issue bonded det.
+Under provisions of this statement, the municipality is considered a primary government since it is a general-purpose government that have a separately elected governing body, is legally separate, and is fiscally independent of other state or local governments.
+Fiscally independent means that the municipality without the approval or consent of another governmental entity determine or modify its own budget, levy its taxes or set rates or charges, and issue bonded det.
 The municipality has oversight of other component units that are either blended into the municipality's basic financial statements or discretely presented in a separate column in the government-wide financial statements.